werkstrom/WLED-PixelArtConverter/README.md

 If you want to find old sprites from old games try out [www.spriters-resource.com](https://www.spriters-resource.com) or [opengameart.org](https://opengameart.org/)
 There are also some (a few) here in the folder "examples"

-## Developer mode
-Some experimental features are activated in Developer Mode.
-Instability should be expected and not all features are fully implemented.
-Use with even ***more*** **at your own risk** than PixelArtConverter comes with in the first place.
-To activate appent "?dev" to the url, like http://[your-device-ip]/pixartmin.html?dev

 ## Current notes

 ### http, https and the issue with **mixed content** in web browsers